Start dates: September 2025 / September 2026

 As part of the Oxford International Centre for Publishing (OICP), we enjoy great international standing and many of our graduates go on to work globally.
 We’re also supported by 2 industry advisory boards, made up of high-profile figures from the BBC, Substack, Condé Nast, Telegraph Media Group, Google, and more.

-By the end of the course, you’ll have developed an exciting portfolio of journalism in different media formats to showcase your skills.
-And you’ll have built key contacts to help kick-start your career, as well as secure an NCTJ Diploma in Journalism alongside your master’s.
+By the end of the course, you’ll have developed an exciting portfolio of journalism in different media formats to showcase your skills, and you’ll have built key contacts to help kick-start your career, as well as secure an NCTJ Diploma in Journalism alongside your master’s.

 Attend an open day or webinar Ask a question Order a prospectus